timkuntz/sample_app/README.markdown

-# Ruby on Rails Tutorial: sample application
+# Forked from Ruby on Rails Tutorial

-This is the sample application for [*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/).
+I am using this as a playground for all sorts of exploration; haml, sass, css frameworks, auth types, etc...